onel/mobilpy/README.md

 The response doesn't need to be encrypted.
 Just respond with the xml.

 ### Crediting
-If a transaction was credited from the Dashboard, MobilPay will make a new webhook `POST`.
+If a transaction was credited from the Dashboard, mobilPay will make a new webhook `POST`.
 You can check for that:
 ```python
 # if the transaction was credited from mobilpay
 if request_object.get('action') == 'credit':